ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

 Image by Author

-The final mile is crucial to[ e-commerce](https://en.wikipedia.org/wiki/E-commerce) success: _21% said they would not forgive stores and brands if service was delayed because of Covid-19._ It’s getting harder and harder for businesses to get last-mile delivery capacity because more people are shopping online.
+The final mile is crucial to <a href="https://en.wikipedia.org/wiki/E-commerce" target="_blank">e-commerce</a> success: _21% said they would not forgive stores and brands if service was delayed because of Covid-19._ It’s getting harder and harder for businesses to get last-mile delivery capacity because more people are shopping online.
 After Black Friday in 2020, many of us had to wait weeks for things to show up on our doorsteps.
 Delivery is now an important part of the whole experience.
 As a fulfillment center, the shop is used a lot. _According to the Index, 37% of US customers plan to purchase online and pick up in-store more often in the future (online library)._ While using a shop as a fulfillment center may be a good idea, it needs systems and business divisions to work together to make the promise come true.
 Retailers’ ability to create a consistent experience must expand as services grow.

 Retailers need to be ready to build better, deeper relationships with their customers, both online and in-person, no matter how people act.